-We did not spy any of the First Nations pictographs that are visible from the water.
+We did not spy any of the First Nations pictographs visible from the water.
 We will have to go back with a keener eye to spot them.

-As we approached Britannia Beach the tide was going out so the shoreline was exposed.
-Much of the granite shoreline had an array of colour to it.
+As we approached Britannia Beach, the tide was going out, so the shoreline was exposed.
+Much of the granite shoreline had an array of colours to it.
 It was quite beautiful though the rust coloured stains are a by-product of the mines polluting history.

 We made it in just under two hours.
-So despite not being able to sight distances by time on the water my paddle plan time estimate was on point.
+So despite not being able to sight distances by time on the water, my paddle plan time estimate was on point.
 We docked at the boat launch at Britannia Beach.
-As we were getting out of the water a kite surfer was getting ready to get in with a jet-ski for support/travel.
+While we were getting out of the water, a kite-surfer was getting ready to get.
+He appeared to be launching with a jet-ski for support/travel.